 11 Common signs of an unhealthy heart

 The public face of an unhealthy heart is often a dramatic incident — EMTs charging defibrillators and shouting “CLEAR!”
-A rush to a hospital with an oxygen mask put over the face, possibly a rib cracker being wielded later to operate.
+A rush to a hospital with an oxygen mask put over the face, being wheeled into the operating room.

-Actually, the early signs of an unhealthy heart are much less dramatic--but learning to spot them can enable patients to take early action and prevent one of those hospital-show action beats.
+Actually, the early signs of an unhealthy heart are much less dramatic, but learning to spot them can enable patients to take early action and prevent one of those hospital-show dramatic scenes from becoming a reality.

 Here are eleven common signs to watch out for, any or all of which may indicate an unhealthy heart.
 No matter how mild or inconsequential they seem, they could be harbingers of future cardiac trouble if you don’t nip it in the bud: